Camora0/Wasteland-Reborn/README.md

 The download and installation of Wasteland Reborn process may take a long time, depending on your system.
 To speed up this process it is advised to place the working folder on an SSD.

 1. Open Wabbajack.
-2. Click `browse modlists` then click the dropdown menu on top and select `Fallout 4` (don't forget to tick show `unofficial lists`), and download Wasteland Reborn from the Modlist Gallery.
+2. Click `Browse Modlists` then click the dropdown menu on top and select `Fallout 4` (don't forget to tick `Show Unofficial Lists`), and download Wasteland Reborn from the Modlist Gallery.
 3. Set your download and installation paths.
 The recommended Installation Path is a blank folder at the root of a drive, such as C:\Wasteland Reborn.
 The download path will update automatically.
-You may also put the download folder on another drive, Such as installing the game on an SSD, but putting the download folder on a HDD.
-Then you save space on your SSD.
+There's an option to put the download folder on another drive, for example an HDD, while the instance stays on an SSD.
 5. Then click the Go/Begin button.
 6. Wait for Wabbajack to finish.
 It may take awhile, depending on your internet speed and if you are using an SSD or HDD.